sbb-design-systems/lyne-design-tokens/README.md

 ## Deployment

-TravisCI is building as soon as a branch gets merged into the master branch.
+TravisCI is building as soon as a branch gets merged into the main branch.
 After successful linting, the Lyne Design Tokens package will be published to npm.
 You can find the package on npm [here](https://www.npmjs.com/package/lyne-design-tokens).

 After successful build, the job for lyne-components will be triggered.